qmk/qmk_firmware/keyboards/handwired/xealous/readme.md

 Split keyboard firmware for Arduino Pro Micro or other ATmega32u4 based boards.

-**Hardware files for the Let's Split are now stored at http://qmk.fm/lets_split/** **Hardware files for the sockets version can be found at https://github.com/alex-ong/Split60**

 ## Build Guide

-A build guide for putting together the XeaL60 can be found here: https://github.com/alex-ong/Split60
+A build guide for putting together the Xealous can be found here: https://github.com/alex-ong/Split60

 ## First Time Setup